Linda G. Alvarado (b.1951)

 Sophie Cruz (b.
 2010)

-Advocate for children of undocumented immigrants.
+Advocate for Children of Undocumented Immigrants

 At 5 years old, Cruz gave Pope Francis a letter during his visit to the white house in 2015 about her fears of being deported.
 She is now the voice for children of undocumented immigrants around the globe.